mekanican/SecureFileSharing/README.md

 - `docker compose up`
 - To end session, `Ctrl-C`
 - To cleanup: `docker compose down -v`, this will clean all docker compose volume & container (not recommended due to slow init)

+For django

+- Install Pipenv (not use pip!): https://pypi.org/project/pipenv/
+- cd Backend
+- pipenv shell
+- pipenv install
+- run `run.sh`, the server will be live reload!